SandhyaKilari/pantrypalette-app/README.md

 ## 📌 Problem Statement
 Many households struggle with unused ingredients, leading to food waste and repetitive meals.
 Finding new recipes can be time-consuming—especially for individuals with dietary restrictions.

-**PantryPalette** addresses this by offering a seamless, ingredient-based recipe discovery experience to help users:
+**PantryPalette** solves this by offering a seamless, ingredient-based recipe discovery experience that helps users:
 - Maximize grocery utility
 - Reduce food waste
 - Explore new and exciting meal ideas

+---

 ## 🚀 Features

 - 🔍 **Ingredient-Based Recipe Recommendations**
-  Enter what you have, and get personalized recipe suggestions.
+  Enter what you have and get personalized recipe suggestions.

 - 🌱 **Reduce Food Waste**
   Discover creative ways to use leftovers and pantry staples.

 - 🍽️ **Minimal Add-on Ingredients**
-  Get recipes that require very few extra items.
+  Get recipes that require very few additional items.

 - 🌐 **Real-Time Recipe Integration**
-  Pulls dynamic recipe content via web scraping and Spoonacular API.
+  Combines dynamic web scraping with the Spoonacular API for updated results.

 - 🖥️ **Interactive Interface**
   Built with Streamlit for ease of use and accessibility.

+---

 ## 🔄 End-to-End MLOps Pipeline

 ### 1. 📥 Data Ingestion
-- `RecipeNLG.csv` (static recipe dataset)
+- Static dataset: `RecipeNLG.csv`
-- Web scraped data from **PinchOfYum**
+- Dynamic web scraping from **Pinch of Yum**

 ### 2. 🗄️ Data Storage
-- All cleaned and processed data stored in a **SQLite** database
+- Combined, cleaned, and preprocessed data stored in a [**SQLite database**](https://huggingface.co/datasets/SandhyaKilari/recipes_data/blob/main/database/recipe_data.db)

-### 3. 📊 Feature Engineering + Model Training
+### 3. 📊 Feature Engineering & Model Training
 - **TF-IDF vectorization** (1–2 grams)
-- **Cosine Similarity Nearest Neighbors model** to recommend recipes
+- **Cosine Similarity** using Nearest Neighbors to generate recipe matches

 ### 4. 📦 Model Tracking & Registry
-- Use **MLflow** to track experiments and store the best model
+- Tracked using **MLflow**, with models registered for dev and prod environments

 ### 5. 🌐 Streamlit App Deployment
-- Integrate model predictions into a user-facing **Streamlit** application
-- Streamlit dashboard tracks:
-  - Usage metrics (number of queries)
+A user-friendly Streamlit app delivers real-time recommendations using the trained model.

+**Key Features:**
+- Live recipe matching from pantry inputs
+- Smart substitutions for partial matches
+- Visual recipe cards with ingredients and instructions
+- Built-in analytics:
+  - Total user queries
   - Average response time
-  - Recipe selection trends
-  - Matching effectiveness
+  - Popular recipes
+  - Cosine similarity-based match scores

+Logs are saved for monitoring and can be visualized in **Power BI**.

 ### 6. 🐳 Dockerized Application
-- Package the app using **Docker** for reproducible, portable deployment
+- Containerized using **Docker** for reproducible, portable deployment

+### 7. ☁️ AWS EC2 Integration
+- Deployed both Streamlit and MLflow services on an **AWS EC2 (Ubuntu)** instance
+- Used **Docker Compose** to orchestrate multi-container setup
+- Ports 8501 (Streamlit) and 5000 (MLflow) exposed securely
+- Auto-restarts and logging handled via Docker for high availability

+---

 ## 👥 Team Members
 👩‍💻 **Madhurya Shankar**